Matchings in hypercubes extend to long cycles: Preliminaries

 \begin{lemma} Let $d\ge 4$, let $M$ be a matching of~$K(Q_d)$ that contains no half-layers, and let $A \subseteq V(Q_d) \setminus V(M)$ such that $|A| \ge 4$ and even.
 Then there is a perfect matching~$P$ on~$K(A)$ such that $M \cup P$ contains no half-layers.
 The same statement holds for near half-layers. \end{lemma}

 \begin{proof} We first prove the statement for half-layers.
 We repeatedly match pairs of vertices in~$A$, adding the matched pairs to~$P$, thus decreasing the size of~$A$ in each round, as follows: If $|A| \ge 6$, we match any two vertices of~$A$ having the same parity, which does not create half-layers, and repeat.
 If $|A| = 4$ we distinguish three cases.
 If all vertices in~$A$ have the same parity, we match them arbitrarily, which does not create half-layers.
 If $A$ has two vertices of each parity, we match them in those pairs, and we are done as well.
 Otherwise we have one even and three odd vertices in~$A$ or vice versa, and by symmetry it suffices to consider the first case.
 Let $a$ be the unique even vertex in~$A$.
 If one of the three odd vertices in~$A$ is not a neighbor of~$a$ in~$Q_d$, then we match $a$ to this vertex and the remaining two vertices to each other, which does not create half-layers.
-On the other hand, if all three odd vertices in~$A$ are neighbors of~$a$, then by Lemma~\ref{lem:hlayers-number}~(i), for at most one of them adding an edge to~$a$ may create a half-layer, leaving the other two odd vertices in~$A$ to be matched with~$a$ (and the remaining two vertices to each other), such that no half-layers are created.

-Essentially the same proof works for near half-layers instead of half-layers, except the step where Lemma~\ref{lem:hlayers-number}~(i) is invoked.
-This would require a statement as in Lemma~\ref{lem:hlayers-number}~(iii), which however does not hold for $d=4$.
-Nonetheless, it is true that $M$ cannot contain 2-near half-layers in all three directions from~$a$ to the three odd neighbors of~$a$ in~$A$, because this would imply that $|M|\geq 3\cdot 2=6$, so $M$ contains 6 odd vertices, which together with $A$ are 9 odd vertices, contradicting the fact that $Q_4$ has only 8 odd vertices in total.
-It follows that we can add an edge from~$a$ to one of the vertices in~$A$ without creating a near half-layer, and then the remaining two vertices in~$A$ can be matched to each other. \end{proof}
+On the other hand, if all three odd vertices in~$A$ are neighbors of~$a$, then for at most two of them adding an edge to~$a$ may create a half-layer.
+Indeed, if for all three of them adding an edge to~$a$ would create a half-layer, then this would imply $|M|\geq 3(2^{d-2}-1)=:\ell$, so $M$ contains $\ell$ odd vertices, which together with $A$ are $\ell+3\geq 3\cdot 2^{d-2}>2^{d-1}$ odd vertices, but $Q_d$ has only $2^{d-1}$ odd vertices in total.
+It follows that we can add an edge from~$a$ to one of the vertices in~$A$ without creating a half-layer, and then the remaining two vertices in~$A$ can be matched to each other.